Why is Homework Important — Importance of Homework in Learning Process to Student SuccessJune 3, 2019

 School might be out of session for the summer, but in just a couple of months as the fall semester begins, the debate will be heating up all over again as students head back to the classroom.
 Let’s take a closer look at both sides of the debate and come to a more balanced perspective on this growing hot-button educational topic.

 Homework has gotten a bad rap lately.
 Since the turn of the century, there has been quite a bit of negative talk, especially with the publishing of multiple books that critique its efficacy, like Alfie Kohn’s The Homework Myth: Why Kids Get Too Much of a Bad Thing.
 In his book, Kohn states his belief that there is no evidence that it helps elementary students succeed.

-Meet the unique needs of every child using the vast library of worksheets, games, videos and more using the Talented and Gifted Program!
+Meet the unique needs of every child using the vast library of worksheets, games, videos and more with Kids Academy Summer Camp!
 Subscribe today to keep kids learning all summer long!